Pudong International Airport, Shanghai

 - Nanjing: Nanjing Lukou International Airport.

 The list of entry points may change at any time.
-Thus, we always suggest you to confirm these information before planning your trip.
+Thus, we always suggest you confirm this information before planning your trip.

-Beside extending the visa exemption from 72 to 144 hours, the new regulation allow international travellers to move around Shanghai Municipality, Zhejiang and Jiangsu Provinces – no matter the city where they arrived.
+The visa exemption policy allows international travelers to move around Shanghai Municipality, Zhejiang, and Jiangsu Provinces – no matter the city where they arrived.

-Moreover, from what we know (even if we haven’t personally tested it), it isn’t necessary to enter and depart from the same port.
-For example you could enter China at the Shanghai Port International Cruise Terminal, and leave the country via the international airport in Hangzhou.
+Moreover, from what we know, it isn’t necessary to enter and depart from the same port.
+For example, you could enter China at the Shanghai Port International Cruise Terminal, and leave the country via the international airport in Hangzhou.
 The important thing is to not leave the region of Shanghai and the provinces of Zhejiang and Jiangsu.

 Beijing, Tianjin and Hebei Province